hemanthkumargr/docs/thirdPartyModules/PayPal-Advance-Configuration.md

 Most Broadleaf Commerce users will choose Spring MVC and will likely implement their own CheckoutController.

 In this example, we will show you how a Spring MVC Controller might be structured to handle calling the PayPal Module.
 Begin by adding the PayPal Checkout button to your shopping cart page following the guidelines outlined here: [[Express Checkout User Interface Requirements | https://cms.paypal.com/us/cgi-bin/?cmd=_render-content&content_ID=developer/e_howto_api_ECUIRequirements]] (In the example below, the PayPal button links to "/paypal/checkout").
+If your implementation does not require that much customization, consider extending the `BroadleafPayPalController`.
+Note: This example does not use the PayPalCheckoutService in order to demonstrate another way of executing the workflow.

 ```java